venetakoleva/SEIRSVBHSimulator/README.md

 - 🔹 Solving the **Inverse Data Problem (IDP)** and running the **direct SEIRSVBH model**
 - 🔹 Visualizing parameter trajectories and comparing model output to reported data

+## 🧠 Scientific Context

+This simulator was developed as part of a scientific study (currently under review).
+All computational experiments and visualizations presented in the paper were performed using the MATLAB **driver scripts** in `+seirsvbh/+simulator/+main`.
+The graphical application **SEIRSVBHSimulator** (`+ui`) wss additionally developed to enable interactive exploration of the SEIRSVBH model parameters and results without the need for MATLAB scripting.

 ---

 ## 🗂️ Repository structure